Back to the $10 series, everyone! 😀

-In the heart of Bali, the city of Ubud is not just stunningly beautiful, but also incredibly cheap, despite its popularity.
-You’ll be amazed at just how much $10 can buy you.
+In the heart of Bali, the regency of Ubud is not just stunningly beautiful, but also incredibly cheap, despite its popularity.
+An all-inclusive private tour around Ubud won't cost you more than $40 USD, and it can be even cheaper if you arrange a DIY trip around the area.

 You can spend a whole day in and around Ubud taking in some of the most stunning sites on the island for just $10 USD.
 Start by renting a scooter for the day, at just over $3 USD.
 This is the ideal way to get around the area as you can skip through a lot of the traffic that cars get caught up in.